acbsp/bonafide.guru/en/contents.rst

 ============================================================================

 So we have approached the main point.
-Before leaving this world Srila Prabhupada has written a "Declaration of Will" from 4.06.1977 and has published "directive" from 9.07.1977, which was sent to all temples and centers of ISKCON.
+Before leaving this world |SP|
+has written a "Declaration of Will" from 4.06.1977 and has published "directive" from 9.07.1977, which was sent to all temples and centers of ISKCON.